Conjunctivitis is the most common eye disease.

 By far the most common causes of conjunctivitis are bacterial and viral.
 Their symptoms are also very similar.
 Usually, it is not necessary to test which germ is the cause.
 According to the National Library of Medicine, “Doctors generally … prescribe antibiotic eye drops or creams just in case, even though these medications are only effective against bacteria.”

 While bacterial and viral conjunctivitis can be difficult to tell apart, the bacterial type is more common among children than adults, making it a leading cause of absences from school or daycare.
-Both types are highly contagious, but the bacterial type is more likely to occur in winter months between December and April.
+Both types are highly contagious, but the bacterial type is more likely to occur in the winter months between December and April.

 2. Viral conjunctivitis can happen during a cold, flu, or respiratory infection.